How Miscommunication and Poor Leadership Lead to Employee Disengagement

 2. Feeling Undervalued and Isolated: Poor leadership often makes employees feel unappreciated or ignored.
 When you’re not receiving the necessary support, or worse, are reprimanded for misunderstandings, it can lead to feelings of worthlessness.
 Over time, this isolation can compound into depressive symptoms as employees lose their sense of purpose within the organization.
 (SHRM) (Zenger Folkman).

 3. Burnout: Prolonged stress and feelings of disengagement from the workplace inevitably lead to burnout.
 This is particularly common in environments where employees feel unsupported or unclear about their roles.
 Burnout doesn’t just affect job performance; it spills over into personal life, affecting sleep patterns, relationships, and physical health.
-Employees who experience burnout are often emotionally drained and lack the motivation to even perform basic tasks(
+Employees who experience burnout are often emotionally drained and lack the motivation to even perform basic tasks.
+(Ivey Business Journal).

 In my own journey, dealing with poor communication and mismanagement contributed to moments where I felt overwhelmed and anxious about my role.
 These experiences serve as a reminder that mental health isn’t just a personal issue—it’s shaped by our work environments and the leadership we interact with daily.